sugrasym/High-Albedo/README.md

 UI Goals
 --------
-* Make the UI hover-to-focus instead of click-to-focus because it makes the UI hard to use in combat.
+* Make the UI hover-to-focus instead of click-to-focus because it makes the UI hard to use in combat. - IN PROGRESS
 * Remappable controls.
 * Allow ships to be grouped into wings which can be ordered as a unit.
 * Allow the player to command ships they own that are visible on their screen using an RTS style interface with drag selection.